pwnpad/pwnpad/README.md

 </div>
 <br/>

-1. It's powered by Arch (which means you have the power of the AUR)
+1. It's powered by Arch, giving you access to the AUR and Blackarch (with systemd enabled)
-2. It runs on MacOS and Linux (Windows using WSL2)
+2. It runs on Windows (WSL2), MacOS and Linux
-3. It runs Systemd as its init process (controversial, but here you go anyways)
-4. It's built for both amd64 and arm64
+3. It's built for both amd64 and arm64
-5. It's super lightweight taking a little over 3GB of space (7.5GB for the extra image)
+4. It's super lightweight taking over 3GB of space (7.5GB for the extra image)
-6. You can spawn as many instances as you want and remove them just as quick (does not pollute your system)
+5. You can spawn as many independent instances as you want and remove them just as quick
-7. Supports X11 forwarding, which means you don't need the whole desktop environment just to run GUI programs when you can just forward it your host
+6. Supports X11 forwarding
-8. Supports VNC and noVNC with i3, which means you have a super lightweight window manager
+7. Supports VNC and noVNC with i3
-9. Customised Neovim and Zsh so you look _super_ cool using it
+8. Customised Neovim and Zsh so you look _super_ cool using it

 ### Integrated Features